s3koni/Weapon-Detection-YOLOv5/README.md

-# **Violence Detection in Videos Using YOLOv5**
+# **Weapon Detection in Videos Using YOLOv5**

 This project analyzes videos for violent content using a YOLOv5-based object detection system.
-The system detects weapons like guns and knives, assesses frames for violence, and provides a violence rating for the entire video.
+The system detects weapons like guns and knives, assesses frames for violence, and provides a violence probability rating for the entire video.

 ---